Factors Influencing Your Life Insurance Premiums

 Other Factors Influencing Your Rates

 Along with the terms of your policy, other risk factors can influence your premiums.
 These factors are those that might indicate what your risk of death is, and if it is a higher one, then you might pay more for coverage.

 Age: Because age links to the risk of death, your insurer will consider it.
 Older individuals almost always pay more for their coverage.
-To lower this risk, consider getting life insurance while you still are young.
+To lower this risk, consider getting life insurance while you young.

 Medical history: Those with complicated health often have relatively higher death risks.
 Thus, they might not be able to buy some policies.
 They might also pay more for coverage.
 However, health is not always a limiting factor in your qualifications for coverage.